Giving Landlord Proper Move Out Notice

 After being notified of a tenant's desire to move out of the apartment, the landlord has the right to show the unit to prospective tenants in order to fill the upcoming vacancy.
 The landlord must give proper notice to show the unit, which is at least 24 hours’ advance notice but can be up to 48 hours’ notice in certain states.

 Tenants should return the rental unit in the same condition it was in when they moved into the unit.
-Certain states, such as Arizona and California, require landlords to perform walk-through inspections before a tenant moves out to check for damage in excess of normal wear and tear.
+Certain states, such as New York and California, require landlords to perform walk-through inspections before a tenant moves out, if the tenant requests, to check for damage in excess of normal wear and tear.
 During the inspection, the landlord will point out any issues that could lead to deductions from the security deposit.
 The landlord may give the tenant the option of fixing these damages prior to move out so that he or she can receive the entire security deposit back.

 Return of Security Deposit